nodejs/node/doc/api/stream.md

 * `options` {Object}
   * `signal` {AbortSignal} allows cancelling the toArray operation if the signal is aborted.
-* Returns: {Promise} a promise containing an array (if the stream is in object mode) or Buffer with the contents of the stream.
+* Returns: {Promise} a promise containing an array with the contents of the stream.

 This method allows easily obtaining the contents of a stream.
-If the stream is in [object mode][object-mode] an array of its contents is returned.
-If the stream is not in object mode a Buffer containing its data is returned.

 As this method reads the entire stream into memory, it negates the benefits of streams.
 It's intended for interoperability and convenience, not as the primary